4neesh/DevBlog/src/posts/016_SynchronizedThreads.md

 ```
 </p>
 <p>
-The threads all read in the balance together, then reduce the balance one, by one. <br>
+Each thread reads in the balance as 50.
+Each thread will then assume the balance remains at 50 and makes the withdrawal of 10. <br>
 The class appears to be thread-safe as the balance is reduced as expected, however if we introduce a 6th thread on line 4 of the test, the account becomes overdrawn:
 </p>